thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 ## General Overview and Final Considerations

 Vallaki is a long chapter and a very important one.
-Don't be afraid of running it and try not to show everything at once to your players.
+Don't be afraid of running it and **try not to show everything at once to your players**.
 It's better to leave something out rather than filling your party with information they will forget shortly after.

 I found out that some NPCs, like Rictavio or the Wachter Brothers, aren't really important if your PCs don't have any ties with them so I usually leave them out or mention them briefly.